sokolhessnerlab/rcs/analysis/README.md

     -   combines individual participant data into one Rdata file

-    -   check exclusion criteria for rdm, ospan, symspan, and ERQ data and saves that information as Rdata
+    -   checks and applies exclusion criteria for rdm, ospan, symspan, and ERQ data and saves that information as Rdata

-    -
+    -   several outputs from this script (most, if not all, of the Rdata listed above is generated from this script)
 2.  rcsDataSetup.R
+    -   This script creates the variables we need for glmer and other analysis (e.g. past outcome variable).
 3.  rcsBasicAnalysis.Rmd